Advertising therapeutic goods

 Complaints about advertisements directed to consumers in specific media (such as newspapers, magazines, the Internet, radio and television) are considered by the Complaints Resolution Panel.
 The Therapeutic Goods Advertising Code Council makes recommendations about the advertising requirements and any changes to the Code.

 - Making a complaint about the advertising of a therapeutic product

 Anyone may lodge a complaint about an advertisement for therapeutic goods and all complaints are treated in confidence.
 Anonymous complaints are also accepted.

 - Investigations of advertising complaints

 The TGA's policy is to publish the outcome of certain investigations into complaints about advertising which have been referred by the Complaints Resolution Panel

 - Consumer guide to commonly noted advertising breaches

 Summary of commonly recorded breaches of the therapeutic goods advertising requirements

-- Application for advertising approval
+- Application for approval of advertising for medicines

 This form is for applying for the approval of advertisements in 'specified media' to which Division 2 of Part 2 of the Therapeutic Goods Regulations applies